aegrey/AngularJS-Chat/README.md

 # AngularJS Front-End Chat

 #### Latest Commit - App Status
-Still need to style the user signup page.
-Need to add localstorage for user message storage and persistent messages.
-Need to debug some problems with posting to other channels than "general" (which I had to change the server for).
-Need to hook up the watcher in the controller for new messages to the directive.
-Need to add comments/documentation.
+All required functionality is working, still need to tweak desktop UI (mobile looks well).
+Local storage for chat/persistant data structure but not functionality - going to store all messages by session.
+Socket calls for user join/left notifications setup, but not included in the UI yet.

 **NOTE** I had to change the socket.io server - will address this w/ you Monday.
-Also, some small errors with the readme on main repo, I can make a pull request for these.

 ---